Some Other Stuff to Think About

 Suggestion A: Slow Down.
 Drive at 55, not 65.
 Take a look at the view!

 Don't forget: When you're pulling a heavy load and traveling at high speed, you're really imposing a tremendous demand on the engine and transmission, to say nothing of the fact that the trailer you're hauling probably also has terrific wind resistance.
-Sure, you might be able to drive at 70 miles an hour, but you're doing it at the expense of your engine.
-You might get to your destination a half-hour earlier, but you might just toast your engine, too.
+Sure, you might be able to drive at 70 miles an hour, but you're doing it at the expense of your engine and you’ll be using dramatically more gas.
+You might get to your destination a half hour earlier, but you might just toast your engine, too.

 Suggestion B: Watch the Temperature Gauge.

 If you do notice your temperature indicator starting to rise, turn on the heat in your car.
-Your car's heater core will divert a little more of that heat away from the engine (remember--the heater core is another little radiator).
-Sure, the passenger compartment will get hot--maybe unbearable--but you might save the engine.
-This would be a good time to put your mother-in-law in the front seat.
-(You can tell her, “Elsie!
-Great news!
-You just got an upgrade to first class!”)
-Seriously, overheating can ruin an engine.
+Your car's heater core will divert a little more of that heat away from the engine (remember — the heater core is another little radiator).
+Sure, the passenger compartment will get hot — maybe unbearable — but you might save the engine.
+Overheating can ruin an engine.
 So, if the temperature gauge is running hotter than it normally does, take these precautions, slow down and get some help at the next opportunity.
-If the engine is actually overheating—that is, the needle is near or in the red zone, or the “hot” light is on--stop driving.
+If the engine is actually overheating — that is, the needle is near or in the red zone, or the "hot" light is on — stop driving.
 It may seem inconvenient, but you will almost certainly ruin the engine if you drive while it's overheated.

 If you've followed all the precautions described above but bad luck has caught up with you anyway, here's Click and Clack's Official Heap of Things to Bring on Your Summer Road Trip.